Esri UC25

 At Esri’s 2025 User Conference, I was tasked with creating a series of personalized license plate graphics for key leaders and executives across the company.
 These plates were displayed on the carts used by those leaders during the conference, serving as both name identifiers and dynamic, personalized design moments that enhanced the internal experience.

-The result was a standout collection of custom graphics that combined professional branding with personal flair, giving Esri’s leadership a strong, distinctive visual presence throughout the event.
+The final result was a standout collection of custom graphics that blended professional branding with personal flair, giving Esri’s leadership a distinctive visual presence throughout the event.

 Partner Experience Center Social Graphics